Module ECP

 .

-Once ECP numbers are created this way, the arithmetic operations of addition, subtraction and multiplication can be executed normally using overloaded operators (+ - *).
+Once ECP numbers are created in this way, the arithmetic operations of addition, subtraction and multiplication can be executed normally using overloaded operators (+ - *).

 Info: